 Ruptured brain aneurysm treatment

 You need treatment as soon as possible if you have a ruptured brain aneurysm, because it’s likely that it will bleed again.
 Treatment involves stopping the blood flow into the aneurysm.

 The procedures carry risks.
 Your doctor will figure out which treatment works best based on your health, and the size, type, and location of the aneurysm.

 Surgical clipping: A section of your skull is removed to locate the aneurysm.
 A metal clip is placed on the opening of the aneurysm to cut off the blood flow.
 Your skull is then sealed shut.

 Endovascular coiling: This doesn’t require surgery that opens the skull.
 Your doctor will insert a catheter into your groin to reach the affected blood vessel where the aneurysm is located.

-She’ll send tiny platinum coils through the tube and place them inside the aneurysm.
+The doctor will send tiny platinum coils through the tube and place them inside the aneurysm.
 The coils conform to the shape of the aneurysm, stopping the blood flow there.
 This may be safer than surgical clipping, but it has a higher chance of the aneurysm bleeding again.

 Small aneurysms that haven’t ruptured and aren’t causing symptoms may not need treatment.
 But this depends on your health and the aneurysm.
-You talk this all over with your doctors.
+You can talk this all over with your doctors.